Dmitrijv/fend19-js2-project/README.md

 ### Adding items to cart

 Items can be added to cart by pressing the green "Add to cart" button or selecting the corresponding input field and pressing enter.
-Once in the shopping cart, the desired item quantity can be adjusted with a separate input field.
+Once in the shopping cart, item quantity can be adjusted with a separate input field.

 ```js
 function addItemToShoppingCart(itemID, itemCount) {